PowerCord Energy vs. Multifamily Utility Company (MUC)

 MUC operates in the workflow that follows from master-metered or submetered properties.
 The owner is the utility customer, and MUC calculates the per-resident allocation and processes the resulting invoice.
 Resident contracts are with the property, not directly with the utility provider.

 PowerCord Energy is a registered electricity broker operating under PUCT rules 25.471 and 25.486 (registration BR240257).
-The PC/OS platform automates lease-synchronized electricity enrollment for individually metered apartments in the Texas deregulated market.
+The PowerCord Energy platform automates lease-synchronized electricity enrollment for individually metered apartments in the Texas deregulated market.
 The platform reads lease data from the property management system and coordinates enrollment with a licensed retail electricity provider.

 PowerCord does not bill residents and does not install meters.
 The licensed REP issues the bill directly under standard PUCT customer protections.
 PowerCord's role is enrollment automation, contract synchronization, and lease-boundary transition handling through coterminous logic and automated CSA management.